Reunion 2014 - August 7, 8, and 9

 1:00 pm Mechanical Engineering–Engineering Mechanics Alumni Scholarship Boat Cruise- Departs from the Isle Royale National Park Office, 800 East Lakeshore Drive, Houghton (next to the Dee Stadium).
 Boarding at 12:30 pm and departure at 1 pm.Tour the Keweenaw waterway aboard the Ranger II.
 Food and beverages will be provided by the ME-EM department.
 Exclusive to ME-EM alumni and guests.
 Registration for the cruise is $35 per person of which $15 will be donated to a department scholarship fund.
 Tickets will be available for pick up at the National Park Service office, 800 Lakeshore Drive, Houghton beginning the morning of the cruise.

-1:30 pm Pasty Making Demonstration and Tasting (sponsored by the Graduate School), Douglass Houghton Hall (31) Kitchenette (ground floor) Watch how Michigan Tech's Executive Chef, Eric Karvonen creates a favorite dish of the Copper Country- the pasty!.
+1:30 pm Pasty Making Demonstration and Tasting (sponsored by the Graduate School), Douglass Houghton Hall (31) Kitchenette (ground floor) Watch how Michigan Tech's Executive Chef, Eric Karvonen creates a favorite dish of the Copper Country- the pasty!
 After the demonstration, taste the finished product.
 Graduate School representatives will also be on hand to talk about online programs and share what’s going on in the Graduate School.
-Note: Unfortunately, the historic building in which this event will be held is not handicap accessible due to a flight of stairs.
+Note: Unfortunately, the event location is not handicap accessible due to a flight of stairs.

 4:00 pm Reunion Pasty Picnic - Campus Green, between EERC (7) and Chemical Sciences Building (19) Rain site—Memorial Union Building (34) Enjoy a traditional “Yooper” dinner and swap stories with alumni, faculty, and friends with pasties (ketchup or gravy?), pickled eggs, local KBC micro-brew beer.
 Side salads, dessert and beverages are also included.